nicktar/nicktar.github.io/_posts/2011-04-03-Testing-an-AjaxCheckBox-in-WicketTester.md

     tester.assertLabel("text","true");
     org.junit.Assert.assertTrue("Final value should be true.", homePage.getValue());
 }
-</code-java></code>
+{% endhighlight %}
-<p>After some head-scratching and even considering a bug in WicketTester one could spot 2 little lines missing from both test cases rendering them both useless since the value of the checkbox' model will always be false after the test is run.</p>
+After some head-scratching and even considering a bug in WicketTester one could spot 2 little lines missing from both test cases rendering them both useless since the value of the checkbox' model will always be false after the test is run.

-<code><code-java>
+{% highlight java linenos %}
 @Test
 public void testSelectingCheckbox() {
     WicketTester tester = new WicketTester(new WicketApplication());